AlbaGP/Getting_and_Cleaning_Data/CodeBook.md

 Create the final data set with the data grouped by IdActivity and IdSubject, and the activity columns aggregated using the mean.
 Finally, we create a txt file containing the tidy data set called TidyData.txt

+## Variables description
+A description of all the variables is included in the file features_info.txt located in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+We have included a subset of these variables.
+Concretely, we have chosen just the variables relative to the mean and the standard deviation.
+We have also changed their names so that they are more easily readable and understandable in order to make them as descriptive as possible.